 It was celebrated.

 Sam Adamese, an usher at the arena, said when he heard about the rings, he expected to get them during a quick ceremony.
 So, he was surprised that the co-owners – and Lemieux is also a Hall of Fame former player – were there to give the rings out, shake hands with each employee, and pose for photos.
 “To be honored like this,” Adamese said, “it’s amazing.
 Simply amazing.”

 One comment that caught my attention in the story about these rings was from an electrician who pointed out that Lemieux and Burkle have “always” done a great job of making her crew feel valued.
 In other words, the rings weren’t a one-time expression of appreciation; they were part of an on-going leadership approach that values people.
 And that says as much about how the Penguins have built a championship franchise as anything they’ve done on the ice.

 Like what you read?
 Never miss a post about leadership, transparency, and trust by signing up for my weekly mailing list, delivered right to your inbox.
-Sign up here.Tags: corporate culture, respect, sports, teamwork
+Sign up here.Tags: corporate culture, family, loyalty, respect, sports, teamwork